Sessions

 - The Obsidian plugin reads from the same location

-This shared storage model means you can start a task in one tool and pick it up in another.
+Start a task in one tool, pick it up in another.

 Session Sync